 Jacques Lecoq’s approach to physical acting is based on the idea that the body is the actor’s primary tool for expression.

-His methodology emphasizes the importance of observation, improvisation, and playfulness in creating a compelling performance.
+His methodology and theatre techniques emphasize the importance of observation and playfulness in creating a compelling performance.

-Lecoq’s teachings have had a significant impact on physical theatre around the world, and his legacy continues to inspire actors and theatre-makers to this day.
+Lecoq’s teachings have had a significant impact around the world, and his legacy continues to inspire actors and theatre-makers to this day.

 Applying Physicality in Theatre Performances